 \subsection{Theoretical details about the protocol}

-In the protocol, the user has two devices which are prevented from communicating with one another and with which the CHSH game can be played.
-To do so each device is supplied with a uniformly chosen inputs denoted by $X,Y\in\{0,1\}$, and each produces an output, denoted $A,B\in\{0,1\}$ respectively.
+In the protocol, the user has two devices that are prevented from communicating with one another and with which the CHSH game can be played.
+To do so, each device is supplied with a uniformly chosen input denoted by $X,Y\in\{0,1\}$, and each produces an output, denoted by $A,B\in\{0,1\}$, respectively.
 The CHSH game is scored according to the function $\frac{1}{2}(1+(-1)^{A\oplus B\oplus(X\cdot Y)})$.
 In other words, the game is won (with a score of $1$) if $A\oplus B=X\cdot Y$ and is lost (with a score of $0$) otherwise.

-At the end of the protocol the number of rounds in which the CHSH game was won is counted and compared to $n\gamma(\omega_{\mathrm{exp}}-\delta)$.
+At the end of the protocol the number of rounds in which the CHSH game was lost is counted and compared to $n\gamma(1-(\omega_{\mathrm{exp}}-\delta))$.
 The challenge in a randomness expansion protocol is to go from this to the amount of extractable randomness.
-For this we use the EAT, which we state informally here (note that the version we use is a development of Ref.~\citenum{DF}; for more details, see the Supplementary Information).
+For this we use the EAT, which we state informally here (note that the version we use is a development of ref.~\citenum{DF}; for more details, see the Appendix).

-\begin{theorem}[Entropy accumulation, informal] Suppose the protocol of Box 1 is performed and that devices are such that $p_{\Omega}$ is the probability that the protocol does not abort.
-Let $\alpha\in(1,2)$, $\epsilon_h\in(0,1)$ and $f(s)$ be an affine lower bound on the single-round von Neumann entropy for any strategy achieving an expected score of $s$.
-If the protocol does not abort, we can assume
+\begin{theorem}[Entropy accumulation, informal] Suppose that the protocol of Box 1 is performed and that devices are such that $p_{\Omega}$ is the probability that the protocol does not abort.
+Let $\alpha\in(1,2)$, $\epsilon_h\in(0,1)$ and $f(s)$ be an affine lower bound on the single-round von Neumann entropy for any strategy that achieves an expected score of $s$.
+If the protocol does not abort, we can assume that